 A few seconds later, from around the corner, a farmer and his son follow.
 But I’m still confused.
-Is this a type of country-style, stress-free livestock rearing, where farmers walk their farm animals each morning like Capetonians walk their dogs on the beach?
+Is this a type of country-style, stress-free livestock rearing, where farmers walk their farm animals each morning like Capetonians walk their dogs along the promenade?
 I smile and wave as they walk past, unable to say anything as I’m still chewing.
-Still confounded I sit down and take another bite of my fruit salad.
+Still confounded I sit down and take another bite of my breakfast.
 Then curiosity gets the better of me and I have to know what it is that they’re doing.
 I run out to the front gate into the dirt road, but they’re already gone.

 I’m spending a few quiet days in Mpumalanga’s Matotoland Lake District, which is less than three hours from Johannesburg.
-(Read more about Mpumalanga province: Wakkerstroom and Val).
 Chrissiesmeer – named after former President Marthinus Pretorius’ daughter, Christina – was established in the 1860s as a trading post and to this day remains small, with only 13 streets, 160 residents and Picalilly – the unofficial four-legged tour guide.
 Its relative remoteness from big cities and small size also make it an ideal place to take long exposure nighttime photographs over the expanse of the wetlands.

-The protected grass and wetlands region of Chrissiesmeer stretches over 62 000 hectares en route to Swaziland from Johannesburg and makes for an interesting midway rest stop.
+The protected grasslands and wetlands region of Chrissiesmeer stretches over 62 000 hectares en route to eSwatini (formerly Swaziland) from Johannesburg and makes for an interesting mid-way rest stop.
 The area is the source of four rivers: the Vaal, Umfolozi, Komati and Olifants.
 Here, you’ll find two of South Africa’s largest freshwater lakes and more than 270 lakes and peat reed pans.
 They are inhabited by close to 200 bird species, many of which you can spot along the circular, 60km self-drive birding route.

 I go for an afternoon bird safari with Dave Rathbone from Just Country Cottage and Esbie Bezuidenhout from McClouds Wool Shoppe and Art Café.
 I’m no bird expert so they point out the region’s species, while I take notes from the front seat.
 Chrissies – as the locals affectionately call her – is best known among birders for the lesser flamingo and three crane species (Blue, Grey Crowned, and Wattled).
 There’s even a crane festival in July, followed by festivals to celebrate frogs (December) and wild flowers and butterflies (January).